U.S. authorities oppose airdrops

 The SEC’s lawsuit says New York-based Hydrogen created a Hydro token in 2018 and distributed it through airdrops, employee rewards, and direct sales on crypto platforms.
 Authorities allege that Hydrogen, after distributing the token, hired Moonwalkers, a company that portrayed market activity regarding the Hydro token through software, to divert attention.
 Because of this manipulation, Hydrogen made a profit of $2 million.

 The SEC is seeking injunctions against the defendants for engaging in certain activities, including the distribution of valuable assets.
-Information material from project cryptodefix.
+This is an article from platform cryptodefix.
 They will also be required to pay fines.

 More interesting